Uniforms of the Confederate States Armed Forces: Trousers

 The Confederate trousers were very similar to those of the U.S. forces.
 Early on, the trousers were sky blue in color.
 They were most often made of wool, and were easily worn during long marches.
 If trousers did not arrive for the troops the soldiers would have to use their own pants to wear.
 Regimental and company officers wore the colors of their respective branch on the outer seam of their pants on one and one-quarter inch stripes.
 Generals wore two and five-eighths inch stripes on each pant leg.
 While the quartermasters, commissary, and engineer officers wore a single magenta, one and one-quarter inch outer-seam stripe.
 Non-commissioned officers were to wear on their outer seams a one and one-quarter inch cotton stripe or braid of colors appropriate to their army branch.

 Kepis

-The "African" pattern kepi was the standard issue headgear to all army personnel, with a dark blue band, sides & crown for generals, staff officers, and engineers.
+The "African" pattern kepi was the standard issue headgear to all army personnel, with a dark blue band, sides and crown for generals, staff officers, and engineers.
 Kepis worn by commissioned officers and enlisted personnel had two patterns, specified by regulations in 1861 and 1862, respectively.
-The first pattern was a colored band, denoting the branch of service, with the crown and sides to be made of Cadet Gray cloth.
+The first pattern was a colored band, denoting the branch of service, with the crown and sides to be made of cadet gray cloth.
 The second pattern had a dark blue band for all branches, with the crown and sides colored according to the branch of service.
-The branch of service colors were as follows, Red for artillery, yellow for cavalry, and light or sky blue for infantry.
+The branch of service colors were as follows, red for artillery, yellow for cavalry, and light or sky blue for infantry.